Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: WESTERN SETTLEMENTS

-Thanks to the generosity of King Charles III of Spain, Joseph Semer and his nephew Jean-Baptiste le jeune were reunited at Attakapas after 30 years of separation.
-Also aboard L'Amitié were two of Jean-Baptiste le jeune's siblings, whom he had never met--sister Marie-Françoise, called Françoise, now in her mid-20s, and brother Grégoire-Dominique, still a teenager--both of whom had been born in France during Le Grand Dérangement.
-Françoise had married Joseph Boudrot at St.-Martin-de-Chantenay, near Nantes, only a few months before her departure, but he did not accompany her and Grégoire on L'Amitié (the date of Joseph's arrival in the colony is unknown).
-Françoise was six months pregnant with their first child when she reached New Orleans in November 1785.
+Françoise had married Joseph Boudrot at St.-Martin de Chantenay near Nantes only a few months before her departure, but he did not accompany her and Grégoire on L'Amitié (he crossed later, but the date of hiss arrival in the colony is unknown).
+Françoise was six months pregnant with her and Joseph's first child when she reached New Orleans in November 1785.
 She and Grégoire joined older brother Jean-Baptiste le jeune at Attakapas, where Françoise's son Antoine Boudrot was born in February 1786.
-She had two more sons by Joseph Boudreaux--Louis, born at Attakapas in May 1789, and Joseph, fils in August 1791--before Joseph, père died probably at Attakapas in the mid-1790s.
-Françoise remarried to Anglo-American William Norris of Pennsylvania, living near Carencro, at the northern edge of the Attakapas District, in August 1796.
+She had two more sons by Joseph Boudreaux--Louis, born at Attakapas in May 1789; and Joseph, fils in August 1791--before Joseph, père died probably at Attakapas in the mid-1790s.
+Françoise remarried to Anglo American William Norris of London and Pennsylvania, a resident of the Carencro area, at the northern edge of the Attakapas District, in August 1796.
 She had more children by William.
-She died at her home at Grand Bois, St. Martin Parish, in October 1813; she was only 51 years old.
-Grégoire never married.
-He died probably at Grand Pointe, St. Martin Parish, in June 1837; he was 70 years old.
+She died at her home at Grand Bois, St. Martin Parish, in October 1813, age 51.

-The Acadian Semeres of South Louisiana, then, are descended from Jean-Baptiste le jeune the letter writer and his son Urbain:
+The Acadian Semeres of South Louisiana, then, are descended from Jean-Baptiste le jeune the letter writer and his second son Urbain:

-Descendants of Jean-Baptiste SEMER le jeune (c1748-1790s)
+Descendants of Jean-Baptiste SEMER le jeune (c1744-1790s; Jean)

-After he wrote the letter to his father in April 1766, Jean-Baptiste le jeune returned to the Atakapas District and married Marie, daughter of probably Charles Thibodeaux and widow of Pierre Surette, in the late 1760s.
-Marie and her first husband had come to Louisiana in February 1765 with the Broussard dit Beausoleil party, so they probably had known one another since their time together in the Halifax prison.
-She was a widow by the spring of 1766; her husband may have been a victim of the epidemic of 1765.
-Jean-Baptiste and Marie settled at Grand Pointe on upper Bayou Teche, near present-day Breaux Bridge.
-All of their children were born at Grand Pointe.
-Their daughters married into the Calais and Guidry and families and also settled at Grand Pointe.
-Jean-Baptiste died probably at Grand Pointe by January 1799, when the Atakapas priest who recorded Jean-Baptiste's daughter Marie-Madeleine's marriage listed him as deceased; he would have been 50 years old if he had lived to see her married.
-Jean-Baptiste's three sons also settled at Grand Pointe, but only one of them, the middle one, had sons of his own who carried on this line of the family.
+Jean-Baptiste le jeune, older son of Germain Semere and Marie Trahan, born probably at Grand-Pré in c1744, escaped the roundup at Minas that sent his parents to England and France, and, likely with relatives, sought refuge on the Gulf of St. Lawrence shore.
+After spending time in a Nova Scotial prison compound, he followed the Broussards to Louisiana and lower Bayou Teche, where he married Marie, daughter of fellow Acadians Charles Thibodeaux and Brigitte Breau and widow of Pierre Surette, in the late 1760s.
+Marie and her first husband also had come to Louisiana in February 1765 with the Broussards, so she and Jean-Baptiste le jeune probably had known one another at least since their arrival; she was a widow by the spring of 1766.
+Jean-Baptiste and Marie settled at Grande Pointe on upper Bayou Teche, near present-day Breaux Bridge.
+All of their children were born there.
+Their daughters married into the Calais and Guidry and families and also settled at Grande Pointe.
+Jean-Baptiste died probably at Grande Pointe by January 1799, when the Attakapas priest who recorded Jean-Baptiste's daughter Marie-Madeleine's marriage listed him as deceased; he would have been age 55 if he had lived to see her married.
+Jean-Baptiste's three sons also settled at Grande Pointe.
+Two of them married, but only one of them had sons who survived childhood.

 1